diraneyya/bug_proxmox_6040/README.md

   > The two files, [file1.tar](./file1.tar) and [file2.tar](./file2.tar) contain the same set of files and directories.
 Yet, they are different in an important way.
 Run the two commands above to figure out how.

 3. Now is the time to spin up the demo using the [demo.sh](./demo.sh) script:

     ```bash
     cd ~/repos/tar_extraction_demo
     # run the script
     ./demo.sh
     ```

-4. The script might take a bit of time to run, the first time you invoke it.
-It might also offer instructions on how to install missing utilities (such as `tree` or `tmux`) or exit if the `docker` command is not found on the local system.
+4. The script might take a bit of time to run on the first time it is invoked, so please be patient.
+It might also offer instructions on how to install missing utilities (such as `tree` or `tmux`), or refuse to run if the `docker` command was not found on the local system.

   > [!TIP]
   > Docker is used by the script to mimic the Debian-12 environment used by Proxmox when extracting archives.